TugboatQA/docs/troubleshooting/index.md

 Preview hung on `refreshing`?
 Take a look at your Repository Stats to see how long your average build time is.
-If your Preview has been refreshing for less than that time, just hang in there; if it has been in `refreshing` for significantly longer, it might be time to troubleshoot.
+If your Preview has been refreshing for less than that time, hang in there; if it has been in `refreshing` for significantly longer, it might be time to troubleshoot.

 ![View average build time in Repository Stats](_images/repo-stats-build-time.png)